-Admission to NGU programs is based on availability and the age of your child.
+Admission to The Academy is based on availability and the age of your child.
 When a classroom no longer has open enrollment availability, a waiting list will be established.
-Priority will be given to siblings of currently enrolled children, children of active military families, and children of NGU team members.
+Priority will be given to siblings of currently enrolled children, children of active military families, and children of Academy team members.
 Otherwise, individuals will be placed on the waiting list on a first-come, first-served basis.
-NGU does not discriminate against any race, religion, nationality, gender, or sexual orientation.
+The Academy does not discriminate against any race, religion, nationality, gender, or sexual orientation.